Ethan88/VMF/README.md

  3. Get coins in your new Flux wallet, hooray
 * User’s profile contains: 7 wallet addresses per fund; name, photo, @handle, keybase, website, address, SSN, EIN, and all other KYC information
 * Reputation system t.b.d.
-* User can see a dashboard for all his or her Fund, and their performance
+* User can see a dashboard for all his or her Funds, and their performance
+* User can see aggregate of all their Funds holdings in this wallet
  * For each Fund user is member-investor in, they can view
   * View all 7 tier coin prices change for this fund last 1h, 3h, 6h, 12h, 1d, 3d, 7d, 10d, 14d, 21d, 1m, 3m, 6m, 9m, 1y, 2y, 3y (...) and YTD.
 * User can see blockchain explorer for each Fund they’re a member of